-The largest thermal-loading (heat) issues in

-Sunset Pond and Bug Lake.
+The largest thermal-loading (heat) issues in caused by Sunset Pond and Bug Lake.
 These two water bodies are man-made lakes created during the construction of I-5 for fill material.
-Because the ponds are both shallow and wide, they absorb large amounts of solar heat, causing peaks in causing peaks in water temperature that are not healthy for salmon.
+Because the ponds are both shallow and wide, they absorb large amounts of solar heat, causing peaks in water temperature that are not healthy for salmon.

 The Squalicum Creek Re-route project (both phases) involves re-routing large sections of Squalicum Creek around Bug Lake and Sunset Pond into a new channel, reactivating remnant channels and reconnecting the stream with its floodplain.
 The project also eliminates an existing fish passage blockage under I-5, thus opening up over 22 miles of salmon habitat upstream of I-5.
 The re-route will dramatically decrease water temperatures, and improve dissolved oxygen levels, biotic integrity, and beneficial habitat in Squalicum Creek by routing water flow away from Bug Lake and Sunset Pond.

 The project will be done in two different sections that are funded separately (Phase 1 & 2).
 Phase 1 runs from the corner of Birchwood Avenue and Squalicum Parkway to I-5 and is funded by a $1.7 million grant and loan package from the Department of Ecology.
 The City received an additional $2.1 million grant and loan package from the Department of Ecology for Phase 2 of the Squalicum Creek Re-route, which runs from James St. eastward to Irongate.
 Phases 1 and 2 will be constructed concurrently in July of 2015.
 The City contracted with Interfluve Inc. for the design and permitting of both phases.
 The Department of Transportation has installed a culvert under I-5 to accommodate the re-route.